TL-Consulting-Lab/React-TypeScript-Demo/docs/qa-prompts.md

 #### 💬 **Frontend Component Integration:**
 ```
-Create integration tests for the frontend component for API endpoint, testing with both valid and invalid inputs
+Create integration tests for the frontend component for API endpoint, testing with both valid and invalid inputs using Playwright
 ```

 </div>